 Kinases catalyze protein phosphorylation, which is a ubiquitous post-translational modification that can profoundly influence protein function.
 However, identifying the position of phosphorylated amino acids and the physiological significance of phosphorylation has been challenging due to the paucity of available tools.
 We are interested in developing chemical methods to characterize kinase-catalyzed post-translational modifications.

 We recently reported use of ATP analogs to label, visualize, and enrich phosphorylated proteins from protein or peptide mixtures.
 The method relies upon ATP analogs with a gamma-phosphate tag that can be used as a cosubstrate by kinases to label recombinant proteins and cell lysates (Figure 1).
-Using this strategy, we have established kinase-catalyzed biotinylation, dansylation, and crosslinking (see Green and Pflum, 2007; Green and Pflum, 2009; Suwal and Pflum, 2010, Senevirathne and Pflum, 2013, Garre, et al. 2014).
-We are currently focused on applying these novel labeling methods to characterize phosphoproteins in cell lysates and live cells (see Fouda and Pflum, 2015).
+Using this strategy, we have established kinase-catalyzed biotinylation, dansylation, and crosslinking (see Senevirathne, et al. 2016).
+We are currently focused on developing new methods to probe kinase-substrate pairs based on kinase-catalyzed labeling (see Embogama and Pflum, 2017 and Dedigama-Arachchige and Pflum, 2017), and applying these novel labeling methods to characterize phosphoproteins in cell lysates and live cells (see Fouda and Pflum, 2015).
 These studies will pioneer advances in cell signaling research by coupling cell biology and biochemistry with novel synthetic ATP analogs.

 II.
 Histone Deacetylase Enzymes